ml-energy/leaderboard/benchmark/llm_text_generation/code/README.md

 ### Starting the NVML container

-Changing the power limit requires the `SYS_ADMIN` linux security capability, which we delegate to a daemon Docker container running a base CUDA image.
+Changing the power limit requires the `SYS_ADMIN` Linux security capability, which we delegate to a daemon Docker container running a base CUDA image.

 ```sh
 bash ../../common/start_nvml_container.sh